Mikejo5000/vsts-docs-pr/docs/work/customize/reference/define-modify-work-item-fields.md

 	<td><p><strong>Boolean</strong> </p></td>
 	<td><p>Specifies a field that takes on a True/False value.
 Add a **Boolean** field to a work item form by using the **FieldControl** attribute. </p>

-<blockquote><b>Feature availability:</b> The Boolean data type field is only supported for VSTS and TFS 2017.2 and later versions.</blockquote>
+<blockquote><b>Feature availability:</b> The Boolean data type field is only supported for Azure Codex and TFS 2017.2 and later versions.</blockquote>

 </td></tr>
 <tr>